zparkz/classwork/homework/week1/assignment.md

 ## 5. Finally:

 How much time did this problem set take you?
+6 hours tonite.

 What, if anything, did you have trouble with?
+I didn't understand the "game" even after reading the instructions.
+I just didn't really get it.
+I got the but and color pattern idea and putting the conveyor belt on the board ... but from there...
+I couldn't see what the purpose was.

 What, from lecture, would you like us to cover more clearly?
+I'm wondering that myself at this point too.